Creating a Less-Toxic Home Environment

 We paired the carpet with Earthweave’s wool pading because our other options were, you guessed it, synthetic and toxic foams.

 Obviously wool isn’t a vegan choice, but it was the best for our situation.
-Earthweave sources British wool from free-range sheep.
+Earthweave ethically sources British wool from free-range sheep.
+They all need hair cuts after all!

 Rugs: We chose this jute & natural rubber gripper.
 Grippers are used to prevent slipping, for sure, but also to protect against color transfer from the rug.